nrrb/divvy-bikes/README.md

 ## What bike has generated the most revenue?

+Bike [520](https://github.com/tothebeat/divvy-bikes/blob/master/trips_by_bike/2779.csv) has brought in a whopping $68230.00 in overage charges!

 ## What bike has the longest streak of days in use?

 ## What bike has had the greatest proportion of male/female riders?